Athletic Training Policies

 - Pass a comprehensive physical given by the Health Service.
 This physical exam includes an orthopedic screening given by the Athletic Training Staff.

-- Selected sports must undergo a onetime baseline neuropsychological test (ImPact) and a Balance Error System Scoring test (BESS).
+- All athletes must undergo a onetime baseline neuropsychological test (ImPact) and a Balance Error System Scoring test (BESS).

 All returning athletes who have participated in MU athletics within the last year must:

 Update their SportsWare profile which includes:

 1. Downloading and reading the Sickle Cell/Concussion Fact Sheet

 3. Make an appointment at the Health Center for a review of your health history and blood pressure check.